1963 Dominican coup d'état: Background

-The Dominican Republic had been de facto led by dictator Rafael Trujillo since 1932 but post-World War 2 his government came under scrutiny from foreign governments due to human rights violation and internal strife began to grow with one attempt to overthrow him by communist Dominican expatriates trained in Cuba on June 14, 1959.
+The Dominican Republic had been de facto led by dictator Rafael Trujillo since 1932 but post-World War 2 his government came under scrutiny from foreign governments due to human rights violations, and internal strife began to grow, with one attempt to overthrow him by communist Dominican expatriates trained in Cuba on June 14, 1959.
 This attempted invasion led to mass arrests which were condemned by the catholic clergy within the country.

-In 1956, Dr. Jesus Maria de Galindez, a Dominican expatriate and critic of the Trujillo regime, disappeared from New York.
-Galindez had been flown to the Dominican Republic by an American pilot and a Dominican pilot named Octavio de la Maza; The American pilot would die and Maza ended up accused of Galindez's murder and died from unknown causes (Evidence pointed to murder or suicide).
-His brother who was a part of Trujillo's inner circle would be complicit in Trujillo's assassination.
+In 1956, Dr. Jesus Maria de Galindez, a Dominican expatriate and critic of the Trujillo regime, disappeared from New York City.
+Galindez had been flown to the Dominican Republic by an American pilot and a Dominican pilot named Octavio de la Maza; The American pilot would die and Maza was accused of Galindez's murder and died from unknown causes (Evidence pointed to murder or suicide).
+His brother, who was a part of Trujillo's inner circle, would be complicit in Trujillo's assassination.

 One of the fiercest critics of the regime was Venezuelan president Rómulo Betancourt, which led Trujillo to try and kill him in a failed assassination attempt.
-As a result of the assassination attempt multiple countries began suspending diplomatic ties including the United States of America which had planned to include the country in its Alliance For Progress, a financial program which would have allocated development funds for the Dominican Republic.
+As a result of the assassination attempt, multiple countries began suspending diplomatic ties including the United States which had planned to include the country in Alliance for Progress, a financial program which would have allocated development funds for the Dominican Republic.

 On May 31, 1961, a group of conspirators led by the brother of Octavio de la Maza, Antonio de la Maza, killed Trujillo while he was on route to his mistress.
-The assassination was successful but Trujillo's son Ramfis was able to seize power and proceeded to begin a reign of terror executing and arresting any possible enemies of the regime.
-Ramfis and the remaining Trujillo family would be forced to leave the country for Francoist Spain leaving the country under the control of the former vice president under the Trujillo regime, Joaquín Balaguer.
-However demonstrations against Balaguer led him to create a 7-man council that would run the country until new elections were held; Balaguer resigned on January 16 after riots against his rule happened on January 15.
+The assassination was successful, but Trujillo's son Ramfis was able to seize power and proceeded to begin a reign of terror, executing and arresting any possible enemies of the regime.
+Ramfis and the remaining Trujillo family would be forced to leave the country for Francoist Spain, leaving the country under the control of the former vice president under the Trujillo regime, Joaquín Balaguer.
+However demonstrations against Balaguer led him to create a 7-man council that would run the country until new elections were held; He resigned on January 16 after riots against his rule happened yesterday.
 A coup by the army led to a 3-man military junta but a counter-coup by young air officers ousted the junta and elections were announced to held in December 1962, with Bosch winning.

 Opposition to Bosch

-From the beginning of his campaign Bosch faced criticism that accused him of being a communist, specifically a Marxist–Leninist in the same vein as Castro with increasing criticism from the catholic clergy, business elites, and other conservative elements.
-The final nail in the coffin were disagreements with the military which led to the coup.
+From the beginning of his campaign, Bosch faced criticism that accused him of being a communist, specifically a Marxist–Leninist in the same vein as Castro, with increasing criticism from the catholic clergy, business elites, and other conservatives.
+The final nail in the coffin were disagreements with the military, which led to the coup.

 A general strike started on September 20, 1963, after a call to strike by right-wing parties.